LuckyResistor/SnowFlakeProject/Documentation/Communication.md

 1. A signal with an unknown length is received.
 2. A break signal is received, but the number of previously received zero and one bits is not 32.

-In both cases, the communication is reset and the client is waiting for a new value.
+In both cases, the communication is reset and the secondary is waiting for a new value.
 Any further handling of these problems make no sense, because there is no way to recover from them.

 ### Logical Problems